Formulas | Formula library

 Compensation and benefits

-This example is for a text field which displays Yes or No depending on whether the formula evaluates to true or not.
+This example is for a text field that displays Yes or No depending on whether the formula evaluates to true or not.
 It operates on a benefit record type of UK - Pension.
-If the selected picklist value for the Plan field is not Auto Enrolment - opt out and not Auto Enrolment - not eligible, the formula returns Yes.
+If the picklist value you select for the Plan field isn't Auto Enrollment - opt out or Auto Enrollment - not eligible, the formula returns Yes.

 Copy